-The irony is you never see companies who sell vegetables tell you that eating their food will make you happy, love more, share more and have awesome friends surrounding you in your perfect life.
-Yet the reality is bad food makes you feel like shit and ultimately look like shit.
+The irony is you never see companies who sell vegetables tell you that eating their food will make you happy, love more, share more and have awesome friends surrounding you in a perfect life.
+Yet the reality is bad food makes you feel like terrible and ultimately look unhealthy.
 Once you're on their rollercoaster ride it's hard to get off.

 You're taking on our Gym Plans so you're no slacker.
 You owe it to yourself to fuel for body well to perform and feel at your best.

 There's plenty of comprehensive meal planning guides out there and the purpose of this article is to get you to realise that it's something you can do and to give it a try.

 Give yourself more than one reason for doing this: